Skip to Content

 Cinqué Lee during the filming of Last Ride.
 (Photo by Antti Rastivo.)

-The main inspiration for my movies comes from an incident that happened when the three of us were visiting the farm Devin’s single mother had taken us to in upstate New York.
-I don’t know where Devin’s mother was when we climbed a tall tree off the property, but the three of us ended up stuck in a tall tree into the night, unable to get down, out in the middle of nowhere.
+The main inspiration for my movies comes from an incident that happened when the three of us were visiting the farm Nicky’s single mother had taken us to in upstate New York.
+I don't know where Nicky’s mother was when we climbed a tall tree off the property, but the three of us ended up stuck in a tall tree into the night, unable to get down, out in the middle of nowhere.
 I was the last one to climb up, being afraid of heights, and I remember there were giant furry caterpillars falling on me, freaking me out.
 They were all in my hair, all over my shoulders, and the other two thought that was so funny.

 I was pissed off for a good while, but it got dark, and I was a city boy and became scared of being out there in the pitch black.
-Devin’s mother maybe thought we were safer on the farm by ourselves than running the streets of Brooklyn at all hours, but we were all panicked.
+Nicky’s mother maybe thought we were safer on the farm by ourselves than running the streets of Brooklyn at all hours, but we were all panicked.
 It felt like the end of the world.

 Cinqué Lee with his Super 8 camera on the set of Last Ride.
 (Photo by Antti Rastivo.)